CuongMe/ash-lotus-modlist/README.md

 > 💬 **Note:**
 > Ash Lotus is currently listed as an **Unofficial Modlist**.
 Pending review, it may be featured in the official Wabbajack UI in the future.
+> At the moment it does not compile a Stock Game folder so you need to have a legal version through Steam.
+This wabbajack installation makes no changes to the Fallout 4 main folder

 ## 🎨 ReShade & Visual Presets (Extremely Recommended)
 Ash Lotus includes a custom **ReShade preset** designed to enhance lighting, color grading, and post-processing for a more immersive cinematic experience.